What Actually Makes Sugar-Free Gummies Work

-Sugar-free gummies look deceptively simple on paper: take out sucrose, add an alternative sweetener, keep the same shape and chew.
-In manufacturing, that swap changes almost everything.
-The biggest misconception is thinking sugar only affects sweetness-because in a gummy, sugar is also a functional building material.
+Sugar-free gummies look simple enough: swap sucrose for another sweetener, keep the shape and chew.
+In real production, that swap changes everything.
+The common mistake?
+Thinking sugar only affects sweetness.
+In a gummy, sugar is a structural building block.

-In a traditional gummy, sugar helps create a stable, predictable system.
-In sugar-free formulas, those same functions have to be rebuilt using different tools-often with a narrower processing window and more ways for the finished product to drift over shelf life.
+In a traditional gummy, sugar helps create a stable system.
+In sugar-free formulas, you have to rebuild those functions with different tools — often a narrower processing window and more ways for the product to drift over shelf life.

-At a high level, sugar typically contributes to three critical outcomes that manufacturers must replace intentionally in a sugar-free design:
+At a high level, sugar typically does three critical jobs that manufacturers must replace deliberately in a sugar-free design:

 • Texture and structure (the chew, bite, and shape retention)